Lost pets · Toronto, ON

 Canada's largest city is also home to its busiest lost-pet community.
 Toronto sees hundreds of pet reunifications every year, many within the first 72 hours, when photos spread quickly through neighbourhood Facebook groups and community boards.

-3 active listings in Toronto right now · See found sightings in Toronto
+Updated live · See found sightings in Toronto

 Report a lost pet I found a pet